 David C. Shaver

-Before his tour at DARPA, Dr. Shaver was the Head of the Advanced Technology Division at Lincoln Laboratory from 1994 to 2012.
+Before his tour at DARPA, Shaver was the head of the Advanced Technology Division at Lincoln Laboratory from 1994 to 2012.
 He oversaw research in such areas as high-performance imaging sensors, deeply scaled silicon microelectronics, solid-state lasers, optoelectronics, photonics, superconductive devices, quantum computing and biological agent sensors.
-Before becoming Division Head, Dr. Shaver was responsible for bringing online and leading Lincoln Laboratory's new Microelectronics Laboratory, a silicon integrated-circuit (IC) fabrication facility.
+Before becoming division head, Shaver was responsible for bringing online and leading Lincoln Laboratory's new Microelectronics Laboratory, a silicon integrated-circuit (IC) fabrication facility.
 He also led the Submicrometer Technology Group, which pioneered the development of 193-nm-wavelength optical lithography, now used for all industrial production of leading-edge CMOS ICs, and he served as the technical champion for 193-nm on the SIA Lithography Technical Working Group.

-Dr. Shaver has been a consultant to the Defense Science Board and a participant in a National Academy of Sciences study on detector technology.
+Shaver has been a consultant to the Defense Science Board and a participant in a National Academy of Sciences study on detector technology.
 He co-chaired the International Symposia on 193-nm Lithography.
-He is a Fellow of the IEEE and was a recipient of the Edwin H. Land Medal in 2015 and of DARPA's Superior Public Service Medal in 2019.
+He is a fellow of the Institute of Electrical and Electronics Engineers and was a recipient of the Edwin H. Land Medal in 2015 and of DARPA's Superior Public Service Medal in 2019.

 Shaver holds SB, SM, and PhD degrees in electrical engineering from MIT.